tararoys/Rails-Rspec-Capybara-Selinum-Testing-Skeleton/README.md

 After that, the example test suite will run and you have successfully set up this project!

+#How to contribute to this project

+##if you are a contributer on this repo:

+### Put an Issue in the Issue Tracker

+We use the Github issue tracker as our Agile-style card board.
+A card board is generally a whiteboard with a bunch of post-it notes on it.
+Each of those notes go in three columns:  The Todo column, the Doing column, and the Done column.
+This project's board is the github issue tracker.
+Unclamed issues are 'Todos.'
+Claimed issues are 'Doings'  and closed issues are 'Dones.'

+#### Issue format

+The title is one of two formats:

+    Feature: description of feature
+    Bugfix: description of bugfix

+Each issue must be a user story.
+We use the following user story format:

+    "As a <role>, I want <goal/desire> so that <benefit>"

+For example,

+    "As a developer, I want there to be a how to contribute section of the Readme, so that I know how to contribute to the project."

+Each issue must also contain a description of what 'done' means for that feature or bugfix.
+For example,

+    "the 'how to contribute' section is complete when
+       1. there is a specific outline of how one can claim units of work
+       2. A descript of the preferred format for letting the other contributers know when you have claimed something.

+Once you are done writing up the issue, feel free to claim it.

+##If you have forked this repo and want to make a contribution:

+###submit a pull request.
+See the format for 'issues.'
+Make sure your pull request follows that format.

 # Git: Working with Teams